-FAS Ottawa estimates that in 2022 Canada exported \$7.8 billion USD of processed products that use microbial biotech-derived ingredients, up from \$6.6 billion USD the previous year.1 Ninety-two percent of the total export value represents exports to the United States.
+FAS Ottawa estimates that in 2023 Canada exported \$8.3 billion USD of processed products that use microbial biotech-derived ingredients, up from \$7.8 billion USD the previous year.1 Ninety-two percent of the total export value represents exports to the United States, the same share as in 2022.

-c) IMPORTS
+c.
+IMPORTS